Zero8100/MLSecProjects.github.io/index.md

 ---
 Hello,

-My name is Mark Leventhal, an ambitious Technical Support leader with 5 years of experience in Hardware Repair, IT User Support, Leading and Managing Teams, and Customer Service.
-My Associates degree in computer information management provides exposure and experience with programming and scripting languages such as Power Shell, C#/C++, Visual Basic, HTML, PhP, and Python.
+My name is Mark Leventhal, an aspiring Cyber Security professional actively looking for a cyber security role.
+I am a Technical Support leader with
+5 years of experience in Hardware Repair, IT User Support, Leading and Managing Teams, and Customer Service.

-I am currently looking to start a new role in Cyber Security, which I have obtained my CompTIA Security+ Certification.
+Training and Certifications

+CompTIA Security+ : Confidently explain and define general security concepts.
+Navigate the complexities of secure systems and network design.
+Explore threats, vulnerabilities, and mitigation tactics.
+Document security operations and architectures

+TryHackMe SOC Level 1 : Provided hands on experience with Cyber Defense Frameworks, Cyber Threat Intelligence, Network Security and Traffic Analysis, Endpoint Security, SIEM, Digital Forensics, Incident Reporting, and Phishing Techniques.

 [LinkedIn](https://www.linkedin.com/in/maleventhal/)

-There should be whitespace between paragraphs.

-There should be whitespace between paragraphs.
-We recommend including a README, or a file with information about your project.

-# Header 1
+Below I will show my Home SOC project where I demonstrate my profeciency in tasks that a Security Analyst must perform.

+# HOME SOC Environment

 This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.